Private Equity: What You Need to Know

 What is LP and GP in private equity?

 Limited partners (LPs) are wealthy individuals or investment companies that invest their money upfront to private equity firms to begin their investment journey.
 Limited partners are not involved in company operations after investment and are only looking to turn a profit on their investment.
-General partners are PE firms and are responsible for the restructuring of company day-to-day operations and budgets to improve efficiency and make new technological advancements.
+General partners (GPs) are PE firms and are responsible for the restructuring of the company, day-to-day operations, and budgets to improve efficiency and make new technological advancements.
 From the beginning to the closing of a deal, general partners get paid by charging a fee to the company in question for their services.

 Different types of private equity strategies